Aramaic: Languages during Jesus' lifetime

-It is generally believed by Christian scholars that in the 1st century, Jews in Judea primarily spoke Aramaic with a decreasing number using Hebrew as their first language, though many learned Hebrew as a liturgical language.
+It is generally believed by religious studies scholars that in the 1st century, Jews in Judea primarily spoke Aramaic with a decreasing number using Hebrew as their first language, though many learned Hebrew as a liturgical language.
 Additionally, Koine Greek was the lingua franca of the Near East in trade, among the Hellenized classes (much like French in the 18th, 19th, and 20th centuries in Europe), and in the Roman administration.
 Latin, the language of the Roman army and higher levels of administration, had almost no impact on the linguistic landscape.

 In addition to the formal, literary dialects of Aramaic based on Hasmonean and Babylonian, there were a number of colloquial Aramaic dialects spoken in the southern Levant.
 Seven Western Aramaic varieties were spoken in the vicinity of Judea in Jesus' time.
 They were probably distinctive yet mutually intelligible.
 Old Judean was the prominent dialect of Jerusalem and Judaea.
 The region of Ein Gedi spoke the Southeast Judaean dialect.
 Samaritan Aramaic was distinct; it ultimately merged [ʔ], [h], [ħ], and [ʕ] as a glottal stop, only maintaining [ʕ] in the initial position before the vowel [a].
 Galilean Aramaic, the dialect of Jesus' home region, is only known from a few place names, the influences on Galilean Targumic, some rabbinic literature, and a few private letters.
 It seems to have distinctive features including the collapse of gutturals and the maintenance of diphthongs.
 In the Transjordan, the various dialects of East Jordanian Aramaic were spoken.
 In the region of Damascus and the Anti-Lebanon Mountains, Damascene Aramaic was spoken (deduced mostly from Modern Western Aramaic).
 Finally, as far north as Aleppo, the western dialect of Orontes Aramaic was spoken.

 The three languages, especially Hebrew and Aramaic, influenced one another through loanwords and semantic loans.
 Hebrew words entered Jewish Aramaic.
 Most were mostly technical religious words, but a few were everyday words like עץ ʿēṣ "wood".
 Conversely, Aramaic words, such as māmmôn "wealth" were borrowed into Hebrew, and Hebrew words acquired additional senses from Aramaic.
 For instance, ראוי borrowed the sense "worthy, seemly" from Aramaic ḥzî "seen, worthy".

 New Testament Greek preserves some semiticisms, including transliterations of Semitic words.
 Some are Aramaic, like talitha (ταλιθα), which represents the Aramaic noun טליתא ṭalīṯā, and others may be either Hebrew or Aramaic like רבוני Rabbounei (Ραββουνει), which means "my master/great one/teacher" in both languages.
 Other examples: